eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the WorkloadObject receives a trigger to update the workload, it:
 * stops the old control interface
 * stores the new control interface
-* send a command to the workload task to update the workload
+* send a command on the command channel to the workload task to update the workload

+Tags:
+- WorkloadObject

+Needs:
+- impl
+- utest

+###### Workload task executes update command
+`swdd~agent-workload-tasks-executes-update~1`

+Status: approved

+When the control task started during the creation of the workload object receives an update command, the workload task shall:
+* delete the old workload via the corresponding runtime
+* stop the state checker for the workload
+* create a new workload via the corresponding runtime (which creates and starts a state checker)
+* store the new Id and reference to the state checker inside the workload control task

+Rationale:
+The workload task allows to asynchronously carry out time consuming actions and still maintain the order of the actions as they are queued on a command channel.

 Tags:
 - WorkloadObject

 Needs: